 Authors’ note: This is the third of a five-part series, in which we discuss the ways in which banks are adopting robotic process automation (RPA) today.
 Part 1 offered a list of seven deadly sins that can derail RPA adoption.
 Part 2 identified seven virtuous steps banks can take to avoid these deployment pitfalls.
 In this installment, we look at the RPA areas banks are exploring to gain maximum return on investment.

-Given the challenges entailed by digital change, many banks are looking for quick and cheap alternatives that can deliver short-term wins while major initiatives are underway.
+Given the challenges entailed by digital change, many banks are looking for quick and inexpensive alternatives that can deliver short-term wins while major initiatives are underway.
 RPA can help bridge this gap as a relatively inexpensive and even temporary alternative, both for customer-facing and middle- and back-office functions.

 We see RPA helping banks engage customers in real time, increase efficiency and productivity, and tap into the benefits of straight-through processing without a significant overhaul of their underlying systems.
 In the past year, we’ve seen RPA applied most often in the following areas: